An inexpensive biasing system for use in electrostatic steering of ions: Summary and outlook

 \section{Summary and outlook}

-We have described the use of modern DC-DC converters and GMR-based digital isolators to power and communicate with electronics which are floating on a high-voltage potential up to 10~kV.
+We have described the use of modern DC-DC converters and digital isolators (both GMR-based and capacitive to power and communicate with electronics which are floating on a high-voltage potential up to 10~kV.
 We have implemented this to construct an 8-channel $\pm$48~V range power supply that can float on potentials up to 1.5~kV for use in biasing ion beam steering elements.
 The device can be built for less than \$500~USD, making it a highly economical option.
-With slight modifications, the steerer electronics may be adaptable to floating on an arbitrarily large potential.
-Using a Qi power transmitter, it is possible to transfer up to 10~W magnetically through a 5~mm acrylic barrier.
-By combining such a power supply with the Wi-Fi capability of \emph{e.g.\ }the newest Raspberry Pi Model 3, the need for digital isolators with high-voltage isolation is obviated.
-Such an implementation could, in principle, operate safely while floating on even 100~kV.
-We will explore this possibility in future work.